rakeshdodda8/4catalyzer/README.md

 # 4catalyzer
 For thumbnails of dicom images...Install "sudo apt-get install imagemagick" or "brew install imagemagick" for mac

-    To run the project
+    For testing purpose I deployed the code in Amazon EC2, IP: http://54.191.36.45/ To run the project
         ./manage.py makemigrations dicom
         ./manage.py migrate